darrentde/ProjectFlow/README.md

 This application is built on the NextJS, Chakra UI

+Main Features
+[x] User authentication and login
+[x] Todo List
+[x] Timer

+Component Patterns
+User authentication and login
+--Wrapped in a useContext to provide global

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started